Skip to main content

 In a study comparing buspirone and Xanax, both drugs were found to be equally effective in treating symptoms of anxiety.
 Buspirone was found to have fewer side effects and fewer withdrawal symptoms than Xanax.

-Another study looked at the effect on daytime sleepiness between buspirone vs. Xanax vs. Valium (diazepam).
+Another study looked at the effect on daytime sleepiness between buspirone versus Xanax, versus Valium (diazepam).
 The study found buspirone to cause the least drowsiness of the three drugs.
 By the end of the first week of treatment, the difference between the drugs in terms of daytime sleepiness was not significant, but people who took Xanax or Valium had slower reaction times on a visual reaction timed performance test.
 The authors concluded that although the drugs are similarly effective, buspirone may be better in patients where daytime alertness is critical.

-The most effective medication for you should only be determined by your doctor, who can look at your medical condition(s) and history, as well as other medications you take.
+However, people respond differently to different medications.
+When comparing buspirone versus Xanax for anxiety, the best medication for you should only be determined by your healthcare provider, who can look at factors such as your medical condition(s) and history, as well as other medications you take.

 RELATED: How effective is buspirone for anxiety?